 It is the responsibility of the certification holder to earn and track CPE credits and earn sixty (60) total CPE credits within the 3-year certification term.
 It is recommended, but not required, that designees earn twenty (20) CPE credits per year during the 3-year term.

+Shared Assessments CPEs.
 All CPEs earned by attending Shared Assessments events or participating in Shared Assessments member-related meetings can be found and downloaded from your account in the Shared Assessments Certification and Events portal (education.sharedassessments.org).
 Please note, any CPEs issued before January 1, 2020 are not available in the portal but are available upon request.
 It can take up to thirty (30) days for a CPE certificate to be issued.
-Shared Assessments does not issue CPEs for partial attendance or for viewing recordings of our events at this time.
+Shared Assessments does not issue CPEs for partial attendance or for viewing recordings of our events currently.

+Non-Shared Assessments CPEs.
 Non-Shared Assessments CPE credits are recognized and accepted by Shared Assessments and may be earned from attending industry conferences or webinars, authoring published materials, course instruction, or from speaking engagements pertaining to the topics that fall under the vendor risk management umbrella, such as security, privacy, and business continuity.
+Your everyday work in risk management does not count towards earning CPEs.

 - ISACA, IAPP, ISC2, and AICPA education activities and meetings